khristinakokolus/big_data_homeworks/homework_10/README.md

-# Homework 10: Spark launch
+# Homework 10: Data processing with Spark

 ## Description

-The purpose of this homework is to launch Spark.
+The purpose of this homework is to process data with Spark.

 ## Usage